 The seminar provides in-depth legislative training, networking opportunities with top policy-makers, and access to public service jobs.
 The nonpartisan program is funded by the Boston Foundation, Herman and Frieda L. Miller Foundation, Access Strategies Fund, Foley Hoag Foundation and the Cabot Family Charitable Trust.

 After a year working with a solid but small fiscal sponsor, the program began to seek a fiscal sponsor that was specifically set up to take care of the budget, reporting and other administrative work that supported the growing organization’s program initiatives.
-Grants Management Associates suggested Third Sector New England.
+Grants Management Associates suggested TSNE.

 “TSNE was set up to do the work we needed done and fully embraced our mission,” says Barrera.
 “Using fiscal sponsorship allows us to focus on our core mission and not spend an overwhelming amount of time on administrative or compliance issues.
 It is a more efficient use of our resources.”